SKAJohanVenter/tangomct/README.md

 ### Archived data

 PostgREST is used to provide a REST interface into the Tango hdbpp.
-This interface is then registered as an Open MCT data source.
-This data source can then be queried by time and displayed.
+This interface is then registered as an Open MCT data provider.
+This data provider can then be queried by time and displayed.

 ### Live attributes

-GraphiQL subscriptions are used to subscribe to attributes and registered as an Open MCT data source.
+GraphiQL subscriptions are used to subscribe to attributes and registered as an Open MCT data provider.

 # Development